kaiollzim/kaiollzim/README.md

 <div>
   <h1 align="center">Pleased to meet you!
 I'm <a href="https://github.com/kaiollzim"><i>Kaio</i></a> 😶‍🌫️</h1>
   <p align="center">💻 Full-Stack Developer with experience in NextJS, TypeScript, MongoDB, Firebase, NodeJS, and Tailwind.
 I have expertise in modern technologies and am always seeking innovative and efficient solutions.
-I believe in the importance of commitment and dedication to deliver highquality, impactful projects.
+I believe in the importance of commitment and dedication to deliver high quality, impactful projects.
   <p align="center">Pentester (Sometimes) and UI/UX entusiast</h2>
 </div>